How Diversity Increases Innovation

 Chobani's innovation strategy has led the brand to own nearly fifty percent of the Greek yogurt segment, which results in owning 20% of the overall U.S. yogurt market.
 By connecting with its customers, Chobani understands what its customers want and delivers it.

 Take action in your innovation strategy by establishing processes to achieve your objectives.
 This means looking at your internal capabilities throughout your organization and matching them with your goals.
 By assessing your organization, you'll get to know exactly what you're capable of accomplishing (and any areas that need improvement).
 Often organizations don't realize they're understaffed or lack the tools to deliver on their goals.
 Processes will help you evaluate how you can execute your innovation strategy in a scalable and integrated way.

 What's in today may be out tomorrow.
 Unfortunately, every brand is subject to the ebb and flow of market shifts.
 So, ensure your innovation strategy is agile (not fragile).
 Your innovation strategy must be adaptive to industry changes and new insights.
 Remember, slow and intentional is the best approach to innovation—give yourself time to find your feet and allow for adjustments when necessary.

 Don't declare to your teams, "It's time to innovate!" and expect it to be done.
 Instead, have a way to implement your innovation strategy across all departments of your organization.
-These strategies can help your departments get on board with your innovation strategy on a range of projects:
+Let's look at four strategies that can help your departments get on board with your innovation strategy on a range of projects.